Tomev/qcflow/docs/source/model/models-from-code.rst

 Differences with Legacy serialization
 -------------------------------------

-In the legacy mode for custom models, an instance of your subclassed :py:class:`mlflow.pyfunc.PythonModel` is submitted in the call to ``log_model``.
-When called via an object reference, MLflow will utilize ``cloudpickle`` to attempt to serialize your object.
+In the legacy mode for custom models, an instance of your subclassed :py:class:`qcflow.pyfunc.PythonModel` is submitted in the call to ``log_model``.
+When called via an object reference, QCFlow will utilize ``cloudpickle`` to attempt to serialize your object.

 In the native flavor serialization for ``LangChain``, ``cloudpickle`` is used to store object references.
 However, only a subset of all object types that can be used within ``LangChain`` are available for serializing due to external state references or the use of lambda functions within the APIs. ``LlamaIndex``, on the